1. Is the PERMEATOR system compatible with various Stage II vapor recovery systems?

 21. Is this technology currently in-use anywhere (USA or worldwide)?

-Yes, in the United States, PERMEATORS have been installed within D.C. and within the states of Arizona, California, Colorado, Delaware, Florida, Georgia, Illinois, Kentucky, Maryland, Massachusetts, Michigan, Nevada, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Texas, Virginia, Washington and Wisconsin.
+Yes, in the United States, PERMEATORS have been installed within the states of Arizona, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Kentucky, Maryland, Massachusetts, Michigan, Nevada, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Texas, Virginia, Washington and Wisconsin.

-Internationally, dispensing facility units based on PERMEATOR membrane technology are operating in Germany, Luxembourg, Switzerland, Japan, Italy, South Korea and Taiwan.
-The customers include CPC, DEA, BK, Porsche, BMW, Copal ARAL, Avia, Shell, Chevron-Texaco, Q-8 Oil, Erg, GPR and Uny Oil.
+Internationally, dispensing facility units based on membrane technology are operating in China, Germany, Italy, Japan, Kuwait, Luxembourg, Mexico, South Korea, and Switzerland.
+The customers include Avia, BK, BMW, Chevron-Texaco, Copal ARAL, CPC, DEA, Erg, GPR, KNPC, Porsche, Q-8 Oil, Shell, and Uny Oil.

 Bulk terminal gasoline vapor recovery systems using membranes have been successfully operating throughout the world since 1989.
 Each of the 250 large scale systems installed since 1989 have been consistently operating in tank farms and ship loading terminals without any membrane replacements.
 The performance and long-term stability of these hydrocarbon-selective membranes are commercially proven and such systems are considered an established technology in Europe.

-ARID used the PERMEATOR membrane technology to retrofit existing Carbon Absorption units at a PetroDiamond bulk terminal in Long Beach, CA. The loading rates were increased while at the same time, the emission factor has been reduced from .08lbm/1,000 gallons loaded to .0015 lbm/1,000 gallons loaded.
+Recently, ARID has used the PERMEATOR membrane technology to retrofit existing Carbon Adsorption units at a PetroDiamond bulk terminal in Long Beach, CA. The loading rates were increased while at the same time, the emission factor has been reduced from .08 lbm/1,000 gallons loaded to .0015 lbm/1,000 gallons loaded.

 22. Are competitive systems based on membrane technology being used to recover gasoline vapors at an efficiency greater than 95%?

-We are not aware of any commercially proven, robust, competitive membrane based systems operating trouble-free at retail stations or bulk terminals.
+We are not aware of any commercially proven and robust competitive membrane based systems operating trouble-free at high volume retail stations.

 23. Has ARID published any information in Trade Journals or Magazines related to gasoline marketing?